-8.5.39 As well as supporting tourism, canals and rivers are popular places for local residents.
+8.5.30 As well as supporting tourism, canals and rivers are popular places for local residents.
+Where appropriate, the Parish Council will expect proposals in the canal corridors to have regard to the Trent and Mersey Canal Conservation Area Appraisal (2014).